top of page

 A man has a heavy barbell across his shoulders with Jesus standing behind him.
 This represents God supplying the wisdom to do difficult jobs

 Some jobs intimidate us.
 We are afraid of failure.
-Nehemiah’s approach to difficult jobs teaches us how to face daunting challenges.
+Nehemiah’s approach to intimidating assignments teaches us how to face daunting challenges.

 Nehemiah was not a plumber who knew how to fix a leak.
 He was the king’s food and drink tester.
 For the challenge he faced, he needed a different set of skills.